OS2bos/os2bos/CI/README.rst

 magentalabs/os2bos-idp-test
 ---------------------------
-This dir and Dockerfile only exists because gitlab ci currently dosent have a way to either mount og copy in theauthsources.php to the idb service container needed by the fronten tests.
+This dir and Dockerfile only exists because Gitlab CI currently Do not have a way to either mount or copy in "dev-environment/theauthsources.php" to the IDP service container (needed by the frontend tests).
-When this is implemented one way or the other in gitlab we.

 The image is stored on docker hub at magentalabs/os2bos-idp-test The version string reflects the simplesamlphp version so magentalabs/os2bos-idp-test-2.0.0 inherits from magentalabs/simplesamlphp:2.0.0.